dlresende/extreme-carpaccio/README.md

 Note that:

 1. reductions are applied *after* the taxes;
-2. another reduction types can appear during the game.
+2. *another reduction types can appear during the game*.
 You need to stay tuned in the server's feedback to figure out how to calculate it.

 ### Penalties and Cash
 Note that if you answer something that does not match the expected bill, you will be charged with 10% of the amount of the right bill.
 If your answer is correct, you earn the total of the bill.
+If your answer does not match the expected object bill or is empty, no penalties are applied.

+Have fun :)